UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 </center>

-here are three main array nouns we need to know to understand the characteristics of an array:
+Here are three main array nouns we need to know to understand the characteristics of an array:

   - `.ndim`: the number of dimensions of an array